DelaiRz/dezzy-Remastered/README.md

 # dezzy's indigo remastered

-Currently in progress - Code may not work until its completed:
+## NOTE: Currently in progress - Code may not work until its completed:

 - Removing some obsolete source code.